linkovich2/StarboundExtended/README.md

 Changes to Vanilla
 ==================
-- Made Human eyes less beady
+- Human eyes are less beady
   - Added eyebrows and sclera
   - Changed UNDY COLOR to EYE COLOR, it now corresponds to both eyes and undies

 New Features
 ============
-- A few new Novakid brands
+- New Novakid brands! (currently only 3)
 - Bunnies! (brown and white variations)
   - extra cuteness
   - currently no way to see in game other then via admin commands: `/spawnmonster bunny`